ktkoffroth/ktkoffroth/README.md

 # Kevin Koffroth :robot:
-Junior RF/Test Engineer @ Georgia Tech Research Institute
+Research Engineer 1 @ Georgia Tech Research Institute

 ## About <!-- edit this to include a link to a relevant Embedded Systems/Robotics project in the future -->
-Hi!
-I'm Kevin Koffroth, hailing proudly from Savannah, Georgia.
-I am a [University of Georgia](https://www.uga.edu/) graduate in Computer Systems Engineering, and I currently work as a Junior RF/Test Engineer at [Georgia Tech Research Institute](https://gtri.gatech.edu/).
-I love to work on [robotics](https://github.com/uga-robotics/AutonomousHexacopter) and [embedded systems](https://github.com/ktkoffroth/ubody-firmware-atmega2560) projects, and I hope to get more of those opportunities in the future!
+Hi, I'm Kevin Koffroth, hailing from Savannah, Georgia.
+I am a [University of Georgia](https://www.uga.edu/) graduate in Computer Systems Engineering, and I currently work as a Research Engineer I at [Georgia Tech Research Institute](https://gtri.gatech.edu/).
+I love to work on [robotics](https://github.com/uga-robotics/AutonomousHexacopter) and [embedded systems](https://github.com/ktkoffroth/ubody-firmware-atmega2560) projects, and I hope to get more of those opportunities in the future.

 [![Kevin's github stats](https://github-readme-stats.vercel.app/api?username=ktkoffroth&show_icons=true&hide=["stars"]&count_private=true)](https://github.com/anuraghazra/github-readme-stats)